Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Introduction

-We demonstrate that approximating student effort with GPA may result in biased estimates of peer effects when some students in the network do not have friends.
-This is because students who have friends are affected differently by the two types of GPA shocks mentioned above compared to those without friends.
-Standard approaches using GPA as a proxy fail to differentiate between these two types of shocks, leading to biased estimates of peer effects when the network includes students without friends.
+We demonstrate that approximating student effort with GPA may result in biased estimates of peer effects when some students in the network are isolated (i.e., have no friends).
+This is because students who have friends are affected differently by the two types of GPA shocks mentioned above compared to isolated students.
+Standard approaches that use GPA as a proxy fail to differentiate between these two types of shocks, leading to biased estimates of peer effects when the network includes isolated students.
 However, we show that in networks without isolated students, the standard model does not produce biased estimates of peer effects.
 The key difference between the reduced-form of the standard model and our framework is that while the standard model has a single intercept for each school, our approach accounts for unobserved school-level heterogeneity based on whether a student has friends or not.
-This amounts to introducing two types of fixed effects per school, one for students with friends and one for isolated students.
+This amounts to introducing two types of fixed effects per school, one for students with friends and another for isolated students.
+This two‐fixed‐effect approach is uncommon in linear‐in‐means models---one exception is \cite{boucher2024toward}, who use it for different identification purposes.\footnote{Their analysis requires identifying peer effects from the equation for isolated individuals.
+As a result, they treat the GPA equation separately for isolated and non-isolated nodes.}